 Researchers from Chalmers University of Technology have demonstrated a detector made from graphene that could revolutionize the sensors used in next-generation space telescopes.
 The findings were recently published in the scientific journal Nature Astronomy.

 Beyond superconductors, there are few materials that can fulfill the requirements needed for making ultra-sensitive and fast terahertz (THz) detectors for astronomy.
 Chalmers researchers have shown that engineered graphene adds a new material paradigm for THz heterodyne detection.

-Sergey Cherednichenko, professor at the Terahertz and Millimetre Wave Laboratory and co-author of the paper, says:
+Sergey Cherednichenko, professor at the Terahertz and Millimeter Wave Laboratory and co-author of the paper, says:

 “According to our theoretical model, this graphene THz detector has a potential to reach quantum-limited operation for the important 1-5 THz spectral range.
 Moreover, the bandwidth can exceed 20 GHz, larger than 5 GHz that the state-of-the-art technology has to offer.”

-Elvire De Beck, astronomer at the Department of Space, Earth and Environment, who did not take part in the research, explains the possible implications for practical astronomy:
+Elvire De Beck, an astronomer at the Department of Space, Earth, and Environment, who did not take part in the research, explains the possible implications for practical astronomy: